mbotos/SmartFactory-for-Force.com/README.md

 Usage
 -----

-To use with standard objects, no setup is required.
 Just use SmartFactory in your tests to create objects:

 `Account account = (Account)SmartFactory.createSObject('Account');`